 Murdered Man’s Estate

-Now the question is who murdered Manuel Quadros?
+Now the question is who killed Manuel Quadros?
 I can’t find anything on it…yet.

 Is it still on the books?